WEC-Sim/WEC-Sim/source/advanced_features.rst

 This section provides an overview of  WEC-Sim's constraint and pto classes; for more information about the constraint and pto classes' code structure, refer to `Constraint Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#constraint-class>`_ and `PTO Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#pto-class>`_.

-The default linear and rotational constraints and PTOs are allow for heave and pitch motions of the follower relative to the base.
+The default linear and rotational constraints and PTOs allow for heave and pitch motions of the follower relative to the base.
 To obtain a linear or rotational constraint in a different direction you must modify the constraint's or PTO's coordinate orientation.
 The important thing to remember is that a linear constraint or PTO will always allow motion along the joint's Z-axis, and a rotational constraint or PTO will allow rotation about the joint's Y-axis.
 To obtain translation along or rotation about a different direction relative to the global frame, you must modify the orientation of the joint's coordinate frame.